wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/7-exercise-outlook-sso.md

 ![Screenshot showing the new secret](../media/07-azure-ad-app-secret-03.png)

 After copying the client secret, let's copy the client ID as well.
-In the left-hand navigation, select **Manage > Overview**.
+In the leftmost navigation, select **Manage > Overview**.

 ![Screenshot showing the client ID](../media/07-azure-ad-app-secret-04.png)